BioBoost/generic-rgb-panel-controller/README.md

 4. v-line: vertical line in a specific color

 A possible future enhancement could be a `static` action that allows you to draw a static pixel map and save that.
 After which each clear would clear the canvas except for the static image.

+## Command Parser

+Command parser is copy of Sille's command parser for DUST.
+Maybe later it could become a library :).
+Thx mate.
+Works as a charm.